Effect of propolis as a root canal irrigant on bond strength to dentin

 Irrigated with distilled water for 10 min, flushed with distilled water for 5 min (control group).

 After treatment, all prepared dentin surfaces were irrigated with distilled water for 2 min and gently dried using an air syringe.
 Then all prepared surfaces were treated with Clearfil SE Bond (Kuraray, Osaka, Japan) according to the manufacturer’s recommendations.
-Prior to adhesive resin polymerization, a silicone tube with an internal diameter of 0.8 mm and a height of 2 mm was placed on the center of the bonded area, light cured, and filled with Filtek Z550 composite resin (3M ESPE, Minneapolis, MN, USA), and then polymerized (
+Prior to adhesive resin polymerization, a silicone tube with an internal diameter of 0.8 mm and a height of 2 mm was placed on the center of the bonded area, light cured, and filled with Filtek Z550 composite resin (3M ESPE, Minneapolis, MN, USA), and then polymerized (Fig. 1).
+Specimens were stored in distilled water at 37°C for 1 week before the microshear bond test was performed.

 The bond strength was tested with an LRX Universal Testing Machine (Ametec, Leicester, UK) at a crosshead speed of 1.0 mm/min.
 Maximum loads at bond failure were recorded in newtons (N) and bond strengths were then calculated in mega pascals (MPa) by dividing this value by the bonded area (mm2).The debonded area was examined with a stereo microscope (Nikon, SMZ 1500, Tokyo, Japan) at 40 x magnification for a failure mode analysis and classified as adhesive, cohesive, or mixed.
 In adhesive failure, 80% to 100% of the failure occurred between the resin and the dentin.
 In cohesive failure, 80% to 100% of the failure occurred in the underlying dentin or overlying composite.
 In mixed failure, 80% to 100% of the failure occurred in adhesive failure between the resin and the dentin, and in cohesive failure in the bonding agent and/or dentin.